Lampe2020/L2DB/FORMAT.md

 -->

 # L2DB file format specification
-- version 1
 *If you want to make an alternative implementation of this format, use this as a reference.*
+- Version 1
+- "Spec" or "spec" in the following document refers to this specification.
-Please note that this specification is written with Python3 in mind, if e.g. built-in functions or error types are mentioned you can replace them with your programming language's equivalent.
+- *Please note that this specification is written with Python3 in mind, if e.g. built-in functions or error types are mentioned you may replace them with your programming language's equivalent.*

 ## Structure
 All integers in L2DB are little-endian (the least significant bit comes last, e.g. 2048 is `0b0000100000000000`).